wznmickey/Three2OneTerminator/README.md

 * Fun to play with.
 * Control areas in chaos due to the strike of the pandemic all by yourself.
 * A sense of thrill with trying to save lives with limited resources and meanwhile managing the control points wisely
-* Tne pressure of making moral decicions while balancing the citizens in each area,
+* Tne pressure of making moral decicions while balancing the citizens in each area.

 ## Features